 So my next step was to Google and find out how I could create bulk VMs on Hyper-V. As per my knowledge, Hyper-V doesn’t have any option to create VMs in bulk quantity.
 So I had to go with PowerShell.
 PowerShell was already installed on my bare metal.
 I will try to explain what I did in steps below.

 Cmdlets is a library of few commands specific for Hyper-V and helps creating and managing virtual machines through PowerShell.
-You can download CMDlets from Codeplex website
+You can download CMDlets from Codeplex website.
+You can learn about its commands Microsoft technet website.

 So I logged into Hyper-V and created the first virtual machine and named it as “Template Win 2008 R2”.
 Then I logged into the virtual machine, brought it on public internet using the additional IP address and using Google DNS server.
 Once the desktop is loaded, I installed the necessary software on it.
 Like Google Chrome browser, Winrar or whatever I needed to use.